-- Installing a roof that extends 5 inches beyond the front of the box will prevent these animals from easily reaching into the entrance hole from above. - Mount your box high enough and away from trees so cats cannot spring to the top of the box in a single leap. - Attach predator guards to your boxes to prevent these animals from climbing up from below.
-Three commonly used guards are shown. - · Keep domestic cats indoors.
+- Install a roof that extends 5 inches beyond the front of the box to prevent these animals from easily reaching into the entrance hole from above. - Mount your box at least 10 feet away from trees or strong branches to reduce the number of jumping-off points for cats. - Attach predator guards to your boxes to prevent these animals from climbing up from below.
+Three commonly used guards are shown under "Predator Guard Examples" on page 17.

+• Keep domestic cats indoors.